AJ0267/AJ0267/README.md

 # 💫 About Me:
 Hi 👋, I'm Aniket Joshi<br>A developer focused on learning and growing.<br><br><br>
 🌱 I’m currently learning Django and Vue.js.<br>
-🗃️ All of my projects are available at <a href="https://aniket-joshi-portfolio.vercel.app" target="_blank" rel="noopener noreferrer">portfolio</a>.
+🗃️ All of my recent projects are available at <a href="https://aniket-joshi-portfolio.vercel.app" target="_blank" rel="noopener noreferrer">portfolio</a>.